alazaroc/blog-web-code/_posts/2022-04-09-how-to-add-ci-cd-to-my-sam-project.md

 	Cloning from https://github.com/aws/aws-sam-cli-pipeline-init-templates.git (process may take a moment) Select CI/CD system
 	1 - Jenkins
 	2 - GitLab CI/CD
 	3 - GitHub Actions
 	4 - Bitbucket Pipelines
 	5 - AWS CodePipeline
-	Choice: 5
+	Choice: > 5
-	Which pipeline template would you like to use?
-		1 - Two-stage pipeline
-		2 - Two-stage pipeline with monorepo
-	Choice []: 1
 	You are using the 2-stage pipeline template.
 	_________    _________
 	|         |  |         |
 	| Stage 1 |->| Stage 2 |
 	|_________|  |_________|

 		Checking for existing stages...

 	Only 1 stage(s) were detected, fewer than what the template requires: 2.
-If these are incorrect, delete .aws-sam/pipeline/pipelineconfig.toml and rerun

 		To set up stage(s), please quit the process using Ctrl+C and use one of the following commands: sam pipeline init --bootstrap       To be guided through the stage and config file creation process. sam pipeline bootstrap              To specify details for an individual stage.

 	To reference stage resources bootstrapped in a different account, press enter to proceed []:
-	2 stage(s) were detected, matching the template requirements.
-If these are incorrect, delete .aws-sam/pipeline/pipelineconfig.toml and rerun
 	What is the Git provider?
 	1 - Bitbucket
 	2 - CodeCommit
 	3 - GitHub
 	4 - GitHubEnterpriseServer
 	Choice []: > 3
-	What is the full repository id (Example: some-user/my-repo)?: > alazaroc/aws-sam-app What is the Git branch used for production deployments? [main]:
+	What is the full repository id (Example: some-user/my-repo)?: alazaroc/aws-sam-app What is the Git branch used for production deployments? [main]:
 	What is the template file path? [template.yaml]:
 	We use the stage configuration name to automatically retrieve the bootstrapped resources created when you ran `sam pipeline bootstrap`.

 		Here are the stage configuration names detected in .aws-sam/pipeline/pipelineconfig.toml:
 			1 - test
 		Select an index or enter the stage 1's configuration name (as provided during the bootstrapping): 1 What is the sam application stack name for stage 1? [sam-app]:
 		Stage 1 configured successfully, configuring stage 2.

 		Here are the stage configuration names detected in .aws-sam/pipeline/pipelineconfig.toml:
 			1 - test
 		Select an index or enter the stage 2's configuration name (as provided during the bootstrapping):
 		Select an index or enter the stage 2's configuration name (as provided during the bootstrapping):
   {% endhighlight %}
 </details>